dreamportdev/Osdev-Notes/Scheduling/TasksAndThreads.md

 }
 ```

-What should do the exit function?
+What should the exit function do?
 Again this depends on the design choice, and as usual there are multiple paths, it depends if we want to exit the thread as soon as it calls the the exit function, or let the scheduler do that, just updating its status to the one correspinding to a terminated task (let's call it DEAD status).

 * If the choice is to delete the thread as soon as it exit terminate the function what will happen then is that the thread is placed into a DEAD state, then the function will take care of removing the task from the scheduler queue, freeing all resources (stack, execution frame, page tables, etc.) that are allocated to it, and after that it will free the memory allocated to the task itself.
 Remember that when a task call the exit function is still the one being executed
 * In the other scenario, what the exit function does is basically just updating the status of the task to DEAD.
 And not much more.
 Then next time the scheduler will be called, it will pick the next task, execute it, and so on, after sometime it will pick up again the terminated task, it will see the status as DEAD, so it will start the same process explained above, free the associated resources to the thread, remove it from the queue, and free the thread item.
 After that the scheduler will pick the next task, if the status will be not DEAD it will prepare it for the execution